 After you convert the floating-point data types in your design to fixed-point, move the design to the FPGA in SystemDesigner, call it from your FPGA application, test the system components and the overall system, and make any necessary adjustments to meet the specifications of your hardware device.

 FPGA VIs serve as the container for all code that runs on an FPGA, so when you integrate the FPGA code, you integrate it into an FPGA VI or into a Clock-Driven Logic document called from an FPGA VI.
-You designate a single FPGA VI as the top-level VI on the FPGA and it serves as the container for your overall FPGA application.
-Place all of the code that makes up your FPGA application either on the diagram of the FPGA VI directly or within subdocuments that appear on the diagram of the FPGA VI.
-This code can include Clock-Driven Logic, Optimized FPGA VIs, and Multirate Dataflow code.
+Designate a top-level FPGA VI within an Application document (.gcomp) that represents a bitfile.
+The top-level FPGA VI serves as the container for your overall FPGA application.
+Place all of the code that makes up your FPGA application either directly on the diagram of the FPGA VI, or within subdocuments located on the diagram of the FPGA VI.
+This code can include Clock-Driven Logic and Optimized FPGA VIs.
 If you are using a project template, the FPGA VI that you add your design to may be one of the VIs in the project template.

 The following resources provide information to help you integrate the pieces of your system.

-Creating a Project from a Template—Project templates provide common application architectures using well-established industry design patterns that you can modify to quickly build a working system.
+Use a Project Template—Project templates provide common application architectures using well-established industry design patterns that you can modify to quickly build a working system.
 When you are ready to integrate your design into an FPGA application, consider adding your design to a project template.

 Language Integration in LabVIEW—You can use multiple programming languages to develop your application.
 How you integrate pieces of code written in different languages into your overall application depends on the language and the target you are integrating the code into.

-Optimized FPGA VIs in Other Document Types—When you integrate an optimized FPGA VI into your FPGA application, you can call the optimized FPGA VI from either Clock-Driven Logic or Multirate Dataflow code.
+Optimized FPGA VIs in Other Document Types—When you integrate an optimized FPGA VI into your FPGA application, you can call the optimized FPGA VI from Clock-Driven Logic.